 The process for decision-making is described in Making Decisions at Moorpark College.
-This document is reviewed at least every two years to ensure that it reflects an optimal decision-making process for the College and that all constituents are properly represented.
+This document is reviewed every two years to ensure that it reflects an optimal decision-making process for the College and that all constituents are properly represented.
 Proposed changes are reviewed by appropriate governance committees, councils, and Academic Senate, posted on the Academic Senate website, and posted to the portal to allow wide input.
 The current version of the Making Decisions at Moorpark College is posted on the College's website.

 The primary venues for decision-making are the standing committees and the annual program planning process.
-Committee agendas and minutes are posted on the College Public Meeting webpage, posted in the public bulletin board located just outside the Administration Building and in the Information Center/Mailroom.
-All decisions made by through the decision-making process are communicated to departments and divisions by their standing committee representatives, web postings, and campus meetings such as Y'All Comes, Flex Days, and Convocation.
-The results of resource allocation decisions made through the program planning process are posted on the appropriate committee's webpage, and the business services webpage.
+Committee agendas and minutes are posted on the College Public Meeting webpage and posted in the public bulletin board located just outside the Administration Building.
+The results of resource allocation decisions made through the program planning process are posted on the appropriate committee's webpage, and the Business Services webpage.

 Making Decisions at Moorpark College clearly defines the College's decision-making process.
 This process is well documented and widely communicated through committees and websites.
-The resulting decisions are widely communicated across the institution.